Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 * Run `gulp run` to launch the app and GAE.
 * Data will be pulled from the local GAE Datastore.

-## Production environment: Deploy on Google App Engine
+## Production environment: Deploy to Google App Engine
 ### environment.prod.tsprod

 1. Create a project in [Google Cloud](https://console.cloud.google.com).
 You will need the project ID.